 The website is built using Weebly, which is also an aspect of project based work taught in years nine and ten.
 Weebly is a simple and easy to learn web based application with pre-set themes and widgets designed to build and publish websites.
 It also easily converts all pages for mobile based viewing, and thus is beneficial to those using smartphones and tablets.
 It is one of the primary methods I have chosen to best reach all students in the classroom who are bringing their own technology device.

-The primary purpose of this portfolio will be to supplement my teaching in the classroom at Yass High School.
-It will however, also offer links to relevant resources, access to multimedia projects and online learning assistance.
+The primary purpose of this portfolio was originally to supplement my teaching in the classroom at Yass High School.
+It has grown to become a vast collection fo resources and content facilitation for all computing students.
+While still the primary teaching resource at YHS, it is now utilised by teachers throughout the state in a variety of formats, as well as in my new role at Newcastle High School.
+It offers links to relevant resources, access to multimedia projects and online learning assistance.
 My own personal opinion on how each of the resources and uses of ICT can influence and benefit all people in the classroom, both now and in the future, will also be discussed.

 My expertise lies with all aspects of Computing education.
 My aim is to provide quality teaching resources that engage students.
 These resources have been designed specifically for the NSW syllabuses including Stage 5 IST and Stage 6 Software Design and Development.
-As encouraged by the Board of Studies, the teaching methods and resources are based around project based learning.
+As encouraged by NESA, the teaching methods and resources are based around project based learning.

 Aside from a keen interest in computing and computational thinking, I also love Soccer, Hockey and Cycling.
 You can follow me on Strava and Twitter if you're interested in joining my network.